-Quality and quantity of contributions to discussion boards constitute your participation grade.
+Quality and quantity of contributions to discussion boards constitute your participation grade, as well as quiz completion and daily log on.
 Refer to the discussion board rubric for more specific details.

 Examinations

 Exams and/or quizzes will be used to gauge your understanding of the course material.
 The testing (exams and quizzes) schedule is located on the weekly lesson module.